grackle-project/grackle/doc/source/Python.rst

 *Prerequisite:* This scenario assumes that you have already built Grackle with the :ref:`Class build system <classic_build>`.

-To build Pygrackle, we use the ``PYGRACKLE_LEGACY_LINK`` environment variable to indicate that we want to that external build.
+To build Gracklepy, we use the ``GRACKLEPY_LEGACY_LINK`` environment variable to indicate that we want to that external build.
-Specifically, that variable must be configured as ``PYGRACKLE_LEGACY_LINK=classic``.
+Specifically, that variable must be configured as ``GRACKLEPY_LEGACY_LINK=classic``.

 .. code-block:: shell-session

-    ~/grackle $ PYGRACKLE_LEGACY_LINK=classic pip install .
+    ~/grackle $ GRACKLEPY_LEGACY_LINK=classic pip install .

 .. note::

    We explicitly try to maintain the legacy behavior of the older setuptools-based python build-system.
-   This means that we use the copy of the Grackle shared library from the build directory during linking (i.e. Pygrackle will happily build even if Grackle isn't fully installed).
+   This means that we use the copy of the Grackle shared library from the build directory during linking (i.e. Gracklepy will happily build even if Grackle isn't fully installed).

-   We then **ASSUME** that a copy of the Grackle shared library will be in a location known to the system, when you try to run Pygrackle.
+   We then **ASSUME** that a copy of the Grackle shared library will be in a location known to the system, when you try to run Gracklepy.
    This could be a standard system location for libraries (on some systems you may need to invoke ``ldconfig`` after installation).
    This could also be a location specified by the relevant variable; ``LD_LIBRARY_PATH`` if you're on Linux (or most unix-like systems) or ``DYLD_LIBRARY_PATH`` (if you're on macOS)